Flow-Based Conformal Predictive Distributions: Introduction

-In a univariate space $\mathcal{Y} \subseteq \mathbb{R}$, conformal sets are representable as intervals, or collections of intervals, due to the natural ordering of the $\mathbb{R}$.
-However, for any higher dimensional space, which are not naturally ordered, there is no canonical way to represent $C_\alpha(x) = \{y \in\mathcal{Y} : S(x, y)\le \tau_\alpha \}$ unless the score has a very simple geometry (e.g. $\ell_2$ norms induce spherical level sets).
-Without a representation, the set $C_\alpha(x)$ cannot be used to provide any future predictive uncertainty.
-There are several attempts to provide a representation including prediction bands \citep{diquigiovanni2022conformal, ajroldi2023conformal}, generative modeling and transport maps \citep{wang2022probabilistic, ndiaye2025beyond}, and conformal ensembles \cite{harris2024quantifying, harris2025locally}.
+In a univariate space $\mathcal{Y} \subseteq \mathbb{R}$, conformal sets are representable as intervals, or collections of intervals, due to the natural ordering of $\mathbb{R}$.
+However, for any higher-dimensional space, which is not naturally ordered, there is no canonical way to represent $C_\alpha(x) = \{y \in\mathcal{Y} : S(x, y)\le \tau_\alpha \}$ unless the score has a very simple geometry (e.g. $\ell_2$ norms induce spherical level sets).
+Without a usable representation, the set $C_\alpha(x)$ cannot provide any future predictive uncertainty beyond membership queries.
+There are several attempts to provide a representation including prediction bands \citep{diquigiovanni2022conformal, ajroldi2023conformal}, generative modeling and transport maps \citep{wang2022probabilistic, ndiaye2025beyond}, and conformal ensembles \citep{harris2024quantifying, harris2025locally}.
 However, these approaches suffer from data limitation issues (ensembles) and heavy computation (OT maps, generative models), or greatly simplifying assumptions (bands).
 In domains such as geospatial modeling \citep{mao2024valid, harris2024quantifying}, image and video prediction \citep{ajroldi2023conformal, wen2025conformal, adame2025image}, operator and PDE modeling \citep{diquigiovanni2022conformal, ma2024calibrated, mollaali2024conformalized}, language modeling \citep{quach2023conformal, campos2024conformal, cherian2024large}, and more \citep{chernozhukov2021distributional, teneggi2023trust}, conformal prediction sets can become very challenging to represent, even with generative models, due to their complex structure and, often, limited calibration data.